 An open-source application for first-principles calculation based on the PAW method.
 By utilizing real-space or atom-localized basis sets, this application performs electronic structure calculation based on the density functional theory as well as the GW approximation.
 Simulations are set up using the interface provided by Atomic Simulation Environment (ASE).
 The code is written in C and python, and is available under GPL.

 Open-source package for molecular dynamics simulation designed for biological macromolecules.
 This package can perform molecular dynamics simulation of biological macromolecules such as proteins, lipids, and nuclear acids as well as solutions by controlling temperature and pressure.
 This package can treat long-range interaction and free energy, and is designed for parallel computing.

 An application for the single-crystal analysis and the Rietveld analysis used in X-ray and neutron diffraction experiments.
 This application determines crystal structure models of materials from X-ray and neutron diffraction data on single-crystal and powder samples.
-It supports Windows, Mac OS, and Linux.
+It has been developed based on Python.
 Graphical user interface (GUI) can be used.